June 21, 2023

 “Child Labour”.
 In addition to labour or services offered or provided by a child in Canada under illegal circumstances, “child labour” means labour or services offered or provided by a child that:

 “Forced labour”.
-Labour is “forced labour” if it’s offered or provided by a person who could reasonably be expected to believe that their failure to provide or offer it would threaten their safety or the safety of someone they know.
+Labour is “forced labour” if it’s offered or provided by a person who could reasonably be expected to believe their failure to provide or offer it would threaten their safety or the safety of someone they know.
 It could also be forced or compulsory labour under the ILO Forced Labour Convention, 1930 (No. 29), which encompasses “all work or service which is exacted from any person under the menace of any penalty and for which the said person has not offered himself voluntarily.”

-3. What are the reporting requirements?
+3. What does the Act require?

 4. What are the non-compliance penalties?

 Personal Liability.
-Additionally, directors or officers who “directed, authorized, assented to, acquiesced in or participated in” the offence, are exposed to personal liability regardless of whether they or the entity has been prosecuted or convicted of a summary offence.
+Additionally, directors or officers who “directed, authorized, assented to, acquiesced in or participated in” the offence are exposed to personal liability regardless of whether they or the Entity has been prosecuted or convicted of a summary offence.

+Enforcement.
 In furtherance of ensuring entities comply with their obligations, the Act also gives the Minister of Public Safety and Emergency Preparedness new enforcement powers, including powers to search, inspect and seize documents and evidence.

 5. What should I do?

 Prepare Your Board of Directors.
-Your governing body, which in most cases will be your Board, must sign each annual Supply Chain Risk Report – this effectively elevates the issue of child and forced labour in supply chains to the highest level.
-In signing off on the report, directors will be required to exercise their fiduciary duty and act in the best interest of your entity.
+Your governing body, which in most cases will be your Board, must sign each annual Supply Chain Risk Report – effectively elevating the issue of child and forced labour in supply chains to the highest level.
+In signing off on the Report, directors will be required to exercise their fiduciary duty and act in the best interest of your organization.
 This, plus their management oversight role, means it’s crucial the Board both understand and address the risks this issue poses.
 Make sure they’re ready for it.
 For example, consider establishing a new Board committee or adding Act compliance to the mandate of an existing committee.
 Implement mandatory training covering human rights and child and forced labour in supply chains, the implications and risks, and how to respond.

 Please contact your McInnes Cooper lawyer or any member of our ESG Team @ McInnes Cooper to discuss compliance with your ESG reporting obligations under the Fighting Against Forced Labour and Child Labour in Supply Chains Act.